hackerone/express-js-presentation/slides/slide-5-2.md

 </code></pre>

 Note:
-In most web apps, you would want to differentiate between the type of Request, for a typical website you'd want to handle a GET and a POST differently. and for a RESTful service, you'd want to support GET POST PUT and DELETE and sometimes pre-flight HEADs too.
+In most web apps, you would want to differentiate between the type of Request, for a typical website you'd want to handle a GET and a POST differently. and for a RESTful service, you'd want to support PUT and DELETE and sometimes pre-flight HEADs too.
+Express routing supports this.
+So instead of using app.use, we could use app.get and app.post